satijalab/seurat/cran-comments.md

   Package suggested but not available for checking: 'loomR'

   This is a suggested package hosted on a custom repository and maintained by us (both the package and repository).

+* checking Rd cross-references ...
+NOTE
+  Package unavailable to check Rd xrefs: 'loomR'

+  This is a suggested package that we maintain.
+We have checked the cross references to ensure they link to the correct help pages.

 ## Downstream dependencies